- How much money do I need to start day trading futures?

 I take the training process very seriously and I give everyone who is involved as much time and effort as I possibly can.
 That time quickly adds up which means that I can only fully support students and maximize their growth as traders if I keep the group small.
 I expect anyone who joins this program to give 100% effort and it's only fair that I do the same in return.

 Learn More About the STA Training Program

 If you'd like to know more about our training program at Samurai Trading Academy you can fill out the form below and we will get back to you shortly with more details.
-Please keep in mind that space in the STA Training Program is very limited which means we can only accept a small number of students each month.
+Please keep in mind that space in the STA Training Program is very limited which means I generally only work with two or three students in any given six month cycle.

-Thanks for your interest and we look forward to helping you achieve your trading goals!
+Thanks for your interest and I look forward to helping you achieve your trading goals!